+Swim for Life modules

-- Lifejackets are required.
-Other learn-to-swim accessories and toys are recommended: e.g., sinking objects, kickboards, pull buoys, noodles, floating toys.
-Visit lifeguarddepot.com to purchase. - Parent & Tot (3 levels): for parents and children up to 3 years of age.
-Through structured in-water interaction between parent and child, we stress the importance of play in developing water-positive attitudes and skills.
-Because activities and progressions are based on child development, parents register in the level appropriate for their child's age: 4-12 months, 12-24 months, or 2-3 years. - Preschool (5 levels): for children 3-5 years old.
+Parent & Tot (3 levels): for parents and children up to 3 years of age.
+Through structured in-water interaction between parent and child, we stress the importance of play in developing waterpositive attitudes and skills.
+Because activities and progressions are based on child development, parents register in the level appropriate for their child's age: 4-12 months, 12-24 months, or 2-3 years.

+Preschool (5 levels): for children 3-5 years old.
 The Preschool program develops an appreciation and healthy respect for the water.
-In our basic aquatic progressions we work to ensure 3 to 5-year-olds become comfortable in the water and have fun acquiring and developing a foundation of water skills. - Swimmer (6 levels): for children 5 years and older.
+In our basic aquatic progressions we work to ensure 3 to 5-year-olds become comfortable in the water and have fun acquiring and developing a foundation of water skills.

+Swimmer (6 levels): for children 5 years and older.
 The Lifesaving Society's six-level Swimmer program makes sure children learn how to swim before they get in too deep.
 Swimmer progressions accommodate children 5 years and older including absolute beginners as well as swimmers who want to build on the basics.
 We stress lots of in-water practice to develop solid swimming strokes and skills.

-The Swimmer module flows seamlessly into the Society's basic lifesaving awards: Rookie, Ranger and Star Patrol.